How to Throw a Delicious Pasta-Themed Party

 Taste of Home/Shutterstock:Kiian Oksana

 To go with the different pasta shapes, offer guests their choice of two to three pasta sauces.
-Think Alfredo, marinara, arrabbiata and bolognese.
+Think Alfredo, marinara, and bolognese, or pick other favorites from the different types of pasta sauce.
 You can keep them warm on the serving table using slow cookers.

-Homemade is always better, like this fresh-made basil pesto, but you can also go the jarred route for the other options.
+Homemade is always better, like this fresh-made basil pesto, but you can also go for store-bought pesto for the other options.
 Try these Community Cooks’ tricks for making a jar of pasta sauce taste like you simmered it all day.
 For a challenge, try a creamy carbonara sauce.

 Get inspired by these sauces that would make any nonna (aka Italian grandma) proud: